Accessibility

 Sensory Resources

-The museum, in collaboration with Autism Up, a local not-for-profit organization that supports individuals on the autism spectrum, provides families opportunities to experience the museum before it opens to the general public through its Sensory Friendly Sunday program.
-Children have access to designated quiet areas that include sensory friendly toys, light and sound reduction, and extra visual safety signage.
+Sensory Friendly Sunday provides families the opportunity to experience the museum before it opens to the general public.
+Guests have access to designated quiet areas that include sensory friendly toys, light and sound reduction, and extra visual safety signage.

-Additionally, the museum offers alternatives for children who prefer quieter activities, including craft tables, book nooks, and aquariums.
-Guests who require a quiet space have access to the museum’s guest rests, located on the first and second floors of the museum.
+Additionally, the museum offers alternatives for guests who prefer quieter activities, including craft tables, book nooks, and aquariums.
+Guests who require a quiet space have access to the museum’s Guest Rests, located on the first and second floors of the museum.

 Wheelchairs